Wellness Care for Aging Dogs

 Aging well isn’t just a human problem.
 With proper care and attention, many older pets can stay vigorous and energetic, aging gracefully well into their senior years.
 Regular adjustments to key lifestyle factors, like diet, nutrition, activity and exercise levels can make a big difference to your pet’s health and wellness throughout the golden years.

 Dr. Babette will work closely with you to develop an individualized wellness maintenance plan that’s perfect for your older dog.
-In addition to adjusting and monitoring important lifestyle factors, there are an array of highly effective, non-invasive alternative treatments, including acupuncture and chiropractic, which can keep your dog in peak condition.
+In addition to adjusting and monitoring important lifestyle factors, there are an array of highly effective, non-invasive alternative treatments, including acupuncture, which can keep your dog in peak condition.

 Learn about a personalized wellness plan developed By Dr. Babette for these pets.